S-e-m-a-c/Icarus-Mods/README.md

 		Changed Gold Ore to require a T2 Pickaxe
-		All Secondary Resources will give more of the same type Platinum Secondary Resource is Exotics
-		Titanium Secondary Resource is Exotics
+		All Secondary Resources will give more of the same type Platinum Secondary Resource is Exotics only with Talent Titanium Secondary Resource is Exotics only with Talent

 DISCLAIMER: